 Content you shouldn’t use ChatGPT for

-Here’s what the co-founder of ChatGPT had to say on Twitter regarding this:
+Here’s what the co-founder of ChatGPT had to say on X, previously Twitter regarding this:

-ChatGPT can’t replace the expertise of a medical or financial expert.
+ChatGPT can’t replace the expertise of an expert.
 Given the potential inaccuracies that ChatGPT may produce, it's best to leave such tasks to professionals who are qualified to give advice.

 - ChatGPT is an advanced AI language model designed to understand natural language and generate human-like responses to prompts or questions.